 Within the framework of the Six Stages theory, this is one of the two patterns of the Bright Yang stage (the second of the six stages).
 Within the Four Levels theory, this is one of the five patterns of the Qi level (the second of the four levels).

 'Heat' as a body pattern in Chinese Medicine is one of the so-called "Eight Principles".
 Learn more about Heat pattern in Chinese Medicine

 Pulse type(s): Rapid (Shu)

 Bai Hu Tang is sometimes prescribed by TCM practitioners to treat Toxic-Heat.
-This pattern leads to symptoms such as thirst, dark urine, constipation and coughing.
+This pattern leads to symptoms such as fever, swellings, pus and boils.
 Patients with Toxic-Heat typically exhibit rapid (Shu) pulses.

 There are two types of Toxic-Heat.
 One type is called Toxic-Heat Stagnation, which mainly happens in Channels or other surfaces like skins, throat, lymph or mouth.
 The symptoms include pain, redness and swollen in throat as well as skin pustule and rush.
 Acne during teenage time is mainly due to... read more about Toxic-Heat